lurr98/implicit_meaning_annotation/implicit_meaning_task/resources/annotation_guidelines_implicit_meaning.md

 [comment]: # (For example, the third example could also fall under **Context**, since what one might be surprised about is evident from the immediate context.)

-If you think the added information is implicit meaning but **none of the positive criteria** apply, please tick the **Other** checkbox and explain your reasoning in the comment section next to it.
+If you think the added information is implicit meaning but **none of the criteria above** apply, please tick the **Other** checkbox and explain your reasoning in the comment section next to it.

 ---

-### ❌ Negative Indicators — Not Implicit Meaning
+### Indicators for New Information

 If any of the following apply, select "Yes".
 These suggest **new information** rather than implicit content: